The Trick To Fuller Lips? Sneaky Illusions

 If you don't have a dark lip pencil, there's an hack: Use your brow pencil.
 You've probably seen this 'perfect lip shade' trend on TikTok, with creators hacking their brow pencil as a lip liner, and makeup artist Lilly Keys explains that the shade of your brow pencil is usually pretty close to your perfect lip-liner tone.
 "You want to use a brown or dark reddish shade," Key explains.
 Try it.
 You'll may be surprised at how well it works.

-Once your lips are lined, you can fill them in with your liner or your favorite lipstick.
-Then, to make the center of the lips appear a bit more pronounced, Keys uses a bit of concealer on top.
-"I like to take a small flat brush and tap concealer in the center of the lips," Keys explains.
-This makes the center of the lips appear a shade lighter, which gives the subtle illusion of fullness.
+Once your lips are lined, you can fill them in with your liner or your favourite lipstick.
+Then, to make the centre of the lips appear a bit more pronounced, Keys uses a bit of concealer on top.
+"I like to take a small flat brush and tap concealer in the centre of the lips," Keys explains.
+This makes the lips appear a shade lighter, which gives the subtle illusion of fullness.

 Top with gloss